Ankeny, Iowa: Later 20th century

-An F4 tornado struck the city in June 1974, along with Des Moines, Pleasant Hill, Runnells, Boundurant, and Carlisle.
-Casualties totaled two dead and fifty injured.
-Local Ankeny stores offered discounts in the wake of the tornado.
+An F4 tornado struck Ankeny in June 1974, along with Des Moines, Pleasant Hill, Runnells, Boundurant, and Carlisle.
+It killed two people and injured 50.

 In 1989, public and private interests began planning for a local airport in northeast Polk County.
-Ankeny Regional Airport, the result of the project, opened in February 1994, with the first flight being a Cessna 182 Skylane.
+Ankeny Regional Airport, the result of the project, opened in 1994.
+The first flight was a Cessna 182 Skylane.

 21st century

 In 2003, changes in Iowa state law allowed Iowa State University to sell off its research plot near Ankeny, which it did to the city in June 2005 for $23.6 million.
-The year prior, in 2004, the city government requested proposals for a new district called Prairie Trail to be created on the plot.
-Later in September 2005, the city sold the land to Dennis Albaugh, whose company submitted the chosen proposal, for the same price.
+In 2004, the city government had requested proposals for a new district called Prairie Trail to be created on the plot.
+In September 2005, the city sold the land to Dennis Albaugh, whose company submitted the chosen proposal for the same price.
 The city agreed to invest up to $20 million in basic infrastructure for the district, which Albaugh's company agreed to match and enter into a Civic Trust Fund to be used for public facilities.

 In 2008, Ankeny was recognized as one of the top ten towns for families by Family Circle.
-In 2009, Ankeny was ranked No. 62 in MONEY Magazine's top 100 places to live list.
+In 2009, it ranked 62nd on Money magazine's list of the top 100 places to live.

-In May 2017, an $8.5 million bond referendum was successfully held to create a new, modern library.
-The project, having an overall budget of $25 million, broke ground on July 1, 2018.
-The old Kirkendall Public Library had been used since 1996 and had 26000 ft2 while the new library has 55000 ft2 of space.
-The new Kirkendall Public Library opened in February 2020.
+In 2017, an $8.5 million bond referendum to create a new, modern library passed.
+The project, with a budget of $25 million, broke ground in 2018.
+The old Kirkendall Public Library had been used since 1996 and had 26000 ft2.
+The new Kirkendall Public Library, with 55000 ft2 of space, opened in 2020.

 Geography

-Ankeny is located in north-central Polk County.
+Ankeny is in north-central Polk County.
 It is bordered on the east by Interstate 35, with U.S. Route 69 running through the center of the town.
-Most of the area of Ankeny is dry land with a small number of park ponds and streams.
-According to the United States Census Bureau, the city has a total area of 29.33 sqmi, all land.
-The City itself states that 29.14 mi2 of that land is incorporated.
+Most of Ankeny's area is dry land; there are a few park ponds and streams.
+According to the United States Census Bureau, the city has an area of 32.835 sqmi, of which 32.655 sqmi is land and 0.180 sqmi (0.55%) is water.

-Like most of Polk County, Ankeny exists at the bottom area of the Des Moines Lobe, a topographical landscape area, in an area known as the Bemis Advance.
-The Lobe was formed during the Wisconsin glaciation leaving significant deposits resulting in an area with low relief.
+Like most of Polk County, Ankeny is at the bottom area of the Des Moines Lobe, a topographical landscape area, in an area known as the Bemis Advance.
+The Lobe formed during the Wisconsin glaciation, leaving significant deposits and an area of low relief.

-The upper sediments Ankeny sits upon are primarily a variable mixture of silt, sand, gravel, and loam types less than eight meters in depth.
+The upper sediments Ankeny sits upon are primarily a mixture of silt, sand, gravel, and loam types less than eight meters deep.
 The water table is seasonally elevated.
 The bedrock the city sits on is part of the Cherokee Group and composed of primarily grey shale and sandstone, with secondary black shale, coal, and mudstone.